 Which exams are included in this course?

-his course includes the Managing Benefits Foundation and Practitioner exams .
+This course includes the Managing Benefits Foundation and Practitioner exams.

 Managing Benefits Foundation exam

-This is your first Managing Benefits exam designed to test your knowledge and understanding of Managing Benefits
+The Managing Benefits Foundation exam is designed to test your knowledge and understanding of Managing Benefits

 - 50 multiple choice questions